Field Mapping & Required Fields

 1. Select the Salesforce field from the These Salesforce Fields: list.

-2. Then, choose where the value will come from in the Get Their Value From: drop-down.
-Click OK, then map any additional fields by clicking the Map Another Field button.
+4. Map any additional fields by clicking the Map Another Field button.
 You'll notice that fields you've already mapped will be grayed out in the Salesforce field list.

 Editing Field Mappings